 If you want to make only one shopping stop in Austin, it has to be Stag Provisions on South Congress.
 You’ll find an incredible assortment of hand-selected brands ranging from Levi’s to RRL to many brands you’ve likely never heard of.

 Heritage Boots Co.

 No trip to Austin is complete without at least trying on a pair of cowboy boots.
-Allen’s Boots on South Congress gets a lot of attention, and their Lucchese showroom is worth checking out.
-But for a truly Austin experience, you have to stop into Heritage Boot Co., where you’ll find genuinely unique handcrafted artisan cowboy boots.
+Allen’s Boots on South Congress gets a lot of attention, but for a truly Austin experience, you have to stop into Heritage Boot Co., where you’ll find genuinely unique handcrafted artisan cowboy boots.

-If you’re looking for a pair of cowboy boots that are a little less flashy and built with pure comfort in mind, you have to stop in at Chisos Boots on South 1st Street.
+If you’re looking for a pair of cowboy boots that are a little less flashy and built to be worn for years (if not decades), you have to stop in at Chisos Boots on South 1st Street for some truly comfortable cowboy boots.
 If you happen to meet Will, the founder, tell him that Beardbrand sent you.

 If you’re looking for a hat, Maufrais is the spot.
 Maufrais deals exclusively in Stetson and Resistol hats and can custom shape a hat for you on the spot (you may need to schedule a shaping appointment ahead of time).

 You’ll find quite a few record stores around Austin, but Waterloo Records on Lamar and 6th has the most extensive selection.
 Seriously, you can spend hours digging through the used records crates alone.